-Ready to get rid of cable?
-Well, you might be considering the differences between YouTube TV vs. Hulu + Live TV.
-After all, they're both among the best cable TV alternatives.
-But which one is right for you?
+A recent price increase made the YouTube TV vs. Hulu + Live TV choice even more complicated.
+These services may be two of the best cable TV alternatives, but now they're even closer in price.
 Also, since channel assortment matters, both services losing one channel recently (as we'll detail below) may matter to you.

 Top options for those who cut the cord, YouTube TV and Hulu's live TV offerings are well-regarded for offering all of the major broadcast networks (while competitor Sling TV is missing CBS and ABC).
 Although Hulu packs a strong value proposition with its bundled services, YouTube TV may entice with a higher channel count, lower price and other sports-first perks.